Mathman2028/MathBot/SECURITY.md

 | --------- | ------------------ |
 | Versions? | :white_check_mark: |

+I don't have versions since this is a discord bot why would it need a specific version number that people can refer to

 ## Reporting a Vulnerability

 Make an issue and I'll hopefully look at it (if it is really an important security vulnerability anyway)